CleverRaven/Cataclysm-DDA/pages/code_contributions.md

 ## Code Style

-Current policy is to only update code to the standard style when changing a substantial portion of it, but **please** do this in a separate commit.
+The current policy is to only update code to the standard style when changing a substantial portion of it, but **please** do this in a separate commit.
 See doc/CODE_STYLE.txt for details

 ## Translations